pranshu1921/Bigmart_Sales_Prediction/README.md

 ## Setup

-* Download the Jupyter Notebook above on your computer.
+* Download the Jupyter Notebook above, test and train data on the same location on your computer.

 ### Install the requirements